sukykaur/AzureAUS/PaaSWAOverview.md

 - **Activity logs**: [Activity logs](https://docs.microsoft.com/azure/monitoring-and-diagnostics/monitoring-overview-activity-logs) provide insight into operations performed on resources in a subscription.
 Activity logs can help determine an operation's initiator, time of occurrence, and status.
 - **Diagnostic logs**: [Diagnostic logs](https://docs.microsoft.com/azure/monitoring-and-diagnostics/monitoring-overview-of-diagnostic-logs) include all logs emitted by every resource.
 These logs include Windows event system logs, Azure Storage logs, Key Vault audit logs, and Application Gateway access and firewall logs.
 All diagnostic logs write to a centralized and encrypted Azure storage account for archival.
 The retention is user-configurable, up to 730 days, to meet organization-specific retention requirements.

-These logs connect to [Azure Log Analytics](https://azure.microsoft.com/services/log-analytics/) for processing, storing, and dashboard reporting.
-Log Analytics collects and analyzes data generated by resources in Azure and on-premises environments.
-Azure Security Center integrates with Log Analytics allowing customers to use Log Analytics queries to access their security data and combine it with data from other services.
+These logs are consolidated in [Azure Log Analytics](https://azure.microsoft.com/services/log-analytics/) for processing, storing, and dashboard reporting.
+Once collected, the data is organized into separate tables for each data type, which allows all data to be analyzed together regardless of its original source.
+Furthermore, Azure Security Center integrates with Log Analytics allowing customers to use Log Analytics queries to access their security event data and combine it with data from other services.

 The following Azure Log Analytics [management solutions](https://docs.microsoft.com/azure/log-analytics/log-analytics-add-solutions) are included as a part of this architecture:
 -	[Active Directory Assessment](https://docs.microsoft.com/azure/log-analytics/log-analytics-ad-assessment): The Active Directory Health Check solution assesses the risk and health of server environments on a regular interval and provides a prioritized list of recommendations specific to the deployed server infrastructure.
 - [SQL Assessment](https://docs.microsoft.com/azure/log-analytics/log-analytics-sql-assessment): The SQL Health Check solution assesses the risk and health of server environments on a regular interval and provides customers with a prioritized list of recommendations specific to the deployed server infrastructure.
+- [Agent Health](https://docs.microsoft.com/en-us/azure/operations-management-suite/oms-solution-agenthealth): The Agent Health solution reports how many agents are deployed and their geographic distribution, as well as how many agents which are unresponsive and the number of agents which are submitting operational data.
 -	[Activity Log Analytics](https://docs.microsoft.com/azure/log-analytics/log-analytics-activity): The Activity Log Analytics solution assists with analysis of the Azure activity logs across all Azure subscriptions for a customer.

 **Azure Automation**: [Azure Automation](https://docs.microsoft.com/azure/automation/automation-hybrid-runbook-worker) stores, runs, and manages runbooks.
 In this solution, runbooks help collect logs from Azure SQL Database.
 The Automation [Change Tracking](https://docs.microsoft.com/azure/automation/automation-change-tracking) solution enables customers to easily identify changes in the environment.